-CHAPTER 12C-1, FLORIDA ADMINISTRATIVE CODE

-CORPORATE INCOME TAX

-AMENDING RULES 12C-1.013, 12C-1.0155, 12C-1.0191, 12C-1.034 AND 12C-1.051

-12C-1.013 Adjusted Federal Income Defined.
+- 12C-1.013 Adjusted Federal Income Defined.

+- (1) through (3) No change.

-(4)(a) No change.
+- (4)(a) No change.

-(b) In calculating alternative minimum tax due pursuant to Section 220.11(3), F.S., an adjustment to the addition of exempt interest is provided.
-Cross reference: paragraph 12C-
+- (b) In calculating alternative minimum tax due pursuant to Section 220.11(3), F.S., an adjustment to the addition of exempt interest is provided.
+Cross reference: paragraph 12C-1.013(19)(b)5., F.A.C.

-1.013(19)(b)5., F.A.C.
 12C 1.013(19)(e), F.A.C.

-(c) through (e) No change.
+- (c) through (e) No change.

+- (5) through (13) No change.

-(14) Adjustments for excess s.
+- (14) Adjustments for excess s.
 179, I.R.C., expense, special 50 percent bonus depreciation (s.
 168(k), I.R.C.), and deferred cancellation of indebtedness income.

-(a) Additions Required:
+- (a) Additions Required:

+- 1. No change.

-2. Taxpayers are required to add back the amount of the federal deduction claimed as special 50 percent bonus depreciation under s.
+- 2. Taxpayers are required to add back the amount of the federal deduction claimed as special 50 percent bonus depreciation under s.
 168(k), I.R.C., for assets placed in service after December 31, 2007, and before January 1, 2027 January 1, 2021.

+- 3. No change.

-(b) through (j) No change.
+- (b) through (j) No change.

+- (15) through (18) No change.

-(19) Florida Alternative Minimum Tax.
+- (19) Florida Alternative Minimum Tax.

-(a) For taxable years beginning on or after January 1, 2018, no taxpayer is required to pay Florida Alternative Minimum Tax (AMT) because no corporate income taxpayer is required to pay federal AMT.
+- (a) For taxable years beginning on or after January 1, 2018, no taxpayer is required to pay Florida Alternative Minimum Tax (AMT) because no corporate income taxpayer is required to pay federal AMT.
 However, a taxpayer with previously earned Florida AMT credits must compute Florida AMT to determine the amount of Florida AMT credit allowable against Florida corporate income tax.

-(b)1.
+- (b)1.
 For taxable years beginning before January 1, 2018, a A corporation subject to the Florida Income Tax Code may be required to pay an alternative minimum tax.
 Florida AMT alternative minimum tax is equal to 3.3 percent of the Florida alternative minimum taxable income.
 Corporations required to pay federal AMT alternative minimum tax must compute the amount of regular Florida corporate income tax and the amount of Florida alternative minimum tax (AMT) that may be due.
 The corporation is liable for whichever amount is greater.

-2. (b) A taxpayer is not liable for the Florida AMT alternative minimum tax unless liable for the federal AMT alternative minimum tax.
+- 2. (b) A taxpayer is not liable for the Florida AMT alternative minimum tax unless liable for the federal AMT alternative minimum tax.
 A taxpayer who is part of an affiliated group that which filed a federal consolidated return and was not liable for federal AMT alternative minimum tax is not liable for Florida AMT when filing on a separate return basis.
 The entity is not subject to Florida AMT regardless of the amounts of federal tax preference items contained in the separate return.
 A corporation that which is part of an affiliated group that filed a consolidated return for federal income tax purposes, and paid the federal AMT, must compute Florida AMT, even if it files a separate return for Florida.
 This requirement applies is true even if the individual corporation would not have been subject to federal AMT if a separate return had been filed.

-3. (c) The computation of the Florida alternative minimum taxable income is similar to the computation of the regular Florida taxable income.
+- 3. (e) The computation of the Florida alternative minimum taxable income is similar to the computation of the regular Florida taxable income.
 The primary difference is the starting point for the computation.
 Florida uses federal alternative minimum taxable income (AMTI) as the starting point in determining Florida alternative minimum tax (AMT), after allowance of the federal exclusion amount provided in s.
-55(d)(2), I.R.C. of the Internal Revenue Code.
+55(d)(2), I.R.C. of the Internal Revenue Code

+- 4. (d) The adjustments, additions, and subtractions provided in Section 220.13, F.S., are will be applied to the Florida alternative minimum taxable income amount to arrive at adjusted federal income.
+The Therefore, the tax